wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-azure-powershell.md

 - **An Azure subscription**.
 See [Get Azure trial](/pricing/1rmb-trial/).

 - __Azure PowerSHell__.
 For information on configuring a workstation to run HDInsight Windows PowerShell cmdlets, see [Install and configure Azure PowerShell](/documentation/articles/install-configure-powershell).
 For more information on using Azure PowerShell with HDInsight, see [Administer HDInsight using PowerShell](/documentation/articles/hdinsight-administer-use-powershell).
-For the list of the HDInsight Windows PowerShell cmdlets, see [HDInsight cmdlet reference](http://msdn.microsoft.com/zh-cn/library/azure/dn858087.aspx).
+For the list of the HDInsight Windows PowerShell cmdlets, see [HDInsight cmdlet <!-- deleted by customization reference](https://msdn.microsoft.com/zh-cn/library/azure/dn858087.aspx) --><!-- keep by customization: begin --> reference](http://msdn.microsoft.com/zh-cn/library/azure/dn858087.aspx) <!-- keep by customization: end -->.

 ##Create the cluster